Dental Crowns in El Paso

 Dentists use crowns in several instances.
-Often a crown is used to protect a weak tooth from decay, to restore a broken tooth, or to cover a tooth with a large filling.
+Often, a crown is used to protect a weak tooth from decay, restore a broken tooth, or cover a tooth with a large filling.
 A large filling can cause a tooth to be weak or prone to cracking.
-If a tooth with a large filling shows signs of cracking or fracturing, a dentist may decide to replace it with a crown.
+If a tooth with a large filling shows signs of cracking or fracturing, your dentist may decide to replace it with a crown.
 We may also apply crowns to hold a dental bridge in place, cover a dental implant, or make a cosmetic modification.

 Dental crowns are made from several different materials.
 Generally, they will perfectly match the appearance of the natural tooth.
 Most people won’t notice a difference.
 Oftentimes, crowns are made out of metal, porcelain, ceramic, or resin.
-If a patient has a cracked, painful tooth, a crown will not only make the tooth look better, but also help resolve the problem.
-Some patients ask for a filling instead, however getting a filling doesn’t necessarily mean you won’t need a crown later down the road.
+If a patient has a cracked, painful tooth, a crown will not only make the tooth look better, but will also help resolve the problem.
+Some patients request a filling instead, but getting a filling doesn’t necessarily mean you won’t require a crown later down the road.
 Fillings simply don’t offer the protection that crowns do.
 If the filling is large, it could cause the tooth to crack, which is why we often opt for dental crowns instead.

 What Can I Expect from the Application Process?